souvik2222/searchAgent/ripplica_agent/README.md

 6. The **scraped content is summarized** (Hugging Face LLM)
 7. The **summary and embedding are stored** for future similar queries
 8. The **summary is displayed** to the user, live (streaming UI)

 ---

-## 🛠️ Extending the Project

-- Swap in a more advanced LLM for summarization or validation
-- Add user authentication and persistent history
-- Add more search engines or advanced scraping
-- Deploy to the cloud (Render, Heroku, etc)

----